danschultzer/ansible-phoenix-build/README.md

 bin/ansible_phoenix_build foreground
 ```

+Note that you'll need a database server to connect to.
+The fastest way if you're using postgres is to just run `sh bin/prepare-deploy-docker` to prepare the docker container with a postgres server and database.

 ## Notes

 - There's no sudo command in docker container, so the two places were sudo is used has been changed (with the sudo command preserved as comment)